 Pros and Cons of Thermofoil Cabinetry

 The most cited benefit of installing thermofoil cabinetry in the home is that they are easy to clean and maintain.
 A simple wipe off at regular intervals would be enough to keep their shine and appeal as such for long.
 Besides, they are non-porous as well, which means that there is no risk of water damage here as it is seen with normal MDF panels.
 What’s more, thermofoil is much cheaper when compared to other materials used for cabinetry, yet they feature consistent color and smooth texture that give the kitchen remodel and bathroom cabinets a luxurious appeal.
+They can also be couple with older walls by replacing stucco for a more modern look.

 Heat sensitivity is one of the most annoying downsides of using thermofoil cabinetry.
 Home remodeling Los Angeles services warn homeowners to keep high-heat appliances away from thermofoil cabinets because extreme heat can damage the panels very quickly.
 Then there is also the issue of peeling and de-lamination of the vinyl layers down the line, which can negatively affect the appearance of the cabinets.
 Thermofoil can chip with a sharp blow to the surface as well, which makes proper caring of the cabinets, especially the edges, very important.